frizatch/hello-world/README.md

 # hello-world
 orientation

-interesting that you can edit the master... butcha gotta start!
+Interesting that you can edit the master... butcha gotta start!
+What text editor is this?